jimenezeljay/-CSC391-T02---HTML-Team-Page/README.md

 Seamus:
 -Color scheme

+We did the Team 1 and Team 4 requirements

 Cover Art, Banner, Desert Gameplay, Item Obtained, Contact Us, and Group Photos were made using Google Gemini Gameplay videos were made using Google Gemini